An analogue of non-interacting quantum field theory in Riemannian signature

 We proceed to define two-point functions of quantum states which are analogous to the in/out vacuum states on asymptotically Minkowski spacetimes.
 To do this, we use a parametrization of solutions to $Pu=0$ by incoming and outgoing asymptotic data at infinity (or, in the compactified picture, on the boundary of $M$), due in this geometric setting to Melrose \cite{Melrose-AES}.
 Given a boundary-defining function $x$ on $M$ with respect to which $\g$ has the form Eq.~(\ref{eq:metric-0}), any tempered distributional solution $u$ such that $\wf(u)\subset R$ (the space of which solutions we denote $\sol$) has the form

 for some $a_M^{\pm}\in C^{\infty}(M)$.
-Conversely, for any $a^+\in C^{\infty}(S)$ there exists a solution of this form with $a^+_M|_S=a^+$ (and similarly for $a^-$).
+Conversely, for any $a^+\in C^{\infty}(S)$ there exists a solution of this form with $a^+_M|_S=a^+$ (and similarly for $a^-_M$).
 This allows one to define boundary data maps $\rho^{\pm\pm}:u\mapsto a^{\pm}=a^{\pm}_M|_S$ and Poisson operators $\mathcal{U}_0^{\pm\pm}=(\rho^{\pm\pm})^{-1}$.
-Moreover, in the case when there are two boundary components, it is possible to consider "mixed" boundary data, that is the incoming data at one component and the outgoing data at the other.
+Moreover, in the case when there are two boundary components, it is possible to consider ``mixed'' boundary data, that is the incoming data at one component and the outgoing data at the other.
 This results in maps $\rho^{\pm\mp}:u\mapsto \pi_1 a^{\pm}+\pi_2 a^{\mp}$ and $\mathcal{U}_0^{\pm\mp}=(\rho^{\pm\mp})^{-1}$, where $\pi_1,\pi_2$ are projections onto the corresponding boundary component.